-The primary purpose of this workshop is to develop a cohesive set of high-level city council budget priorities for the Fiscal Year 2025 (FY25) budget.
+The primary purpose of this workshop is to develop a cohesive set of high-level city council budget priorities for the upcoming FY26 budget.
 The secondary purpose is to develop a tool that the council can use to help us evaluate budget requests.
-The priorities and tool can be used as a lens through which the council can examine the Tentative Budget and departmental budget requests leading up to the adoption of the final budget for FY25.
+The priorities and tool can be used as a lens through which the council can examine the Tentative Budget and departmental budget requests leading up to the adoption of the final budget for FY26.